serialport/node-serialport/README.md

 * [License](#license)
 ***

-## Platform Support
+### Platform Support
 `serialport` supports NodeJS v4 and upwards.
-For versions 0.10 and 0.12 use `serialport@4`.
-The platforms, architectures and node versions `serialport` supports are the following;
+For versions 0.10 and 0.12, use `serialport@4`.
+The platforms, architectures and Node versions that `serialport` supports are the following;

 | Platform / Arch | Node v4.x | Node v6.x | Node v7.x |
 |       ---       | --- | --- | --- |